wahabhamoulhadj/bcml/README.md

 Peruse individual directories for a deeper understanding of each algorithm and dataset.

-## 📊 Performance & Implications

-Our ensemble models showcase a notable edge in defect prediction, often surpassing standalone ML classifiers and even certain deep learning approaches.
-This can revolutionize:

-- Development and QA processes in software companies.
-- Defect detection mechanisms in cybersecurity firms.
-- Quality assurance in large-scale open-source projects.

 ## 👥 Contributors

 - **Authors**: Mohammed A. Shehab, Prof. Abdelwahab Hamou-Lhadj and Venkata Sai Gunda